What is disability?

 To request and register for academic accommodations for the first time, please follow the process below:

-- Start an application for academic accommodations on the Moses CSD’s Online Portal.
+- Start an application for academic accommodations on the Moses Center’s Online Portal.
 You may upload any medical documentation or diagnosis to support your application.
 However, supporting documentation is not required to complete the online intake.

-- Once the online application is received, a disability specialist from the Moses CSD will contact you to schedule a meeting.
+- Once the online application is received, a disability specialist from the Moses Center will contact you to schedule a meeting.
 The disability specialist may ask you to send documentation (or bring to the registration meeting) in order to get a better understanding of your disability and accommodation needs.
-All supplemental materials requested during the meeting should be emailed to Global Liaison, Bridget Betts, at email@example.com.
-In the email, please copy the Moses CSD at firstname.lastname@example.org.
+All supplemental materials requested during the meeting should be emailed to Global Liaison, Bridget Betts, at firstname.lastname@example.org.
+In the email, please copy the Moses Center at email@example.com.

 - If you are approved for exam accommodations, you can request exam accommodations by filling out the Exam Accommodations Request Form.
-(Spring 2020 Only: Students taking virtual exams should consult with your professor directly to arrange a virtual proctoring on Examity.)

 Note: Students are required to discuss their approved academic accommodations with their professors, especially in regards to extended time on assignments, reasonable breaks in class, etc.